pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

         - .pipe/imagewatcher-dev.yaml
 ```

-Adding an ImageWatcher file at `.pipe/` directory to define what image should be watched and what file should be updated:
+Adding one or more ImageWatcher files at `.pipe/` directory to define what image should be watched and what file should be updated:

 ```yaml
 apiVersion: pipecd.dev/v1beta1